Jeremy-Prior/TheKartozaHandbook/docs/src/company/kartoza/communication.md

 ## Communication Systems

-### Slack
+### Google Chat

-Slack is our primary communication mechanism.
-You should have slack running and available at all times during your work day.
-If you run mission critical systems (e.g. maintaining client web sites, server infrastructure), you should have slack on your phone so that we can contact you after hours in emergencies.
+Google Chat is our primary communication mechanism.
+You should have Google Chat running and available at all times during your work day.
+If you run mission critical systems (e.g. maintaining client web sites, server infrastructure), you should have Google Mail on your phone so that we can contact you after hours in emergencies.

-In some cases our clients have slack channels, which you should participate and monitor as needed to carry out your client related tasks.
+In some cases our clients have Google Chat spaces, which you should participate and monitor as needed to carry out your client related tasks.

-All staff members are at minumum members of the '1-kartoza'  and '4-random' channels.
-You should use 1-kartoza for **all your general communications**.
+All staff members are at minumum members of the **Kartoza Home** and **Kartoza Fun Room** spaces.
+You should use **Kartoza Home** for **all your general communications**.

-You might be tempted to use DMs (Direct Messages) to ask team mates for technical information, plan work etc. **Please don't do this!** Use the 1-kartoza channel for all communications unless it is something of a personal nature that you need to discuss with management.
+You might be tempted to use DMs (Direct Messages) to ask team mates for technical information, plan work etc. **Please don't do this!** Use the **Kartoza Home** space for all communications unless it is something of a personal nature that you need to discuss with management.

 Why do we ask you not to use DMs?
-Because when you communicate in the 1-kartoza channel that is public to the company, we realise a number of benefits:
+Because when you communicate in the **Kartoza Home** space that is public to the company, we realise a number of benefits:

 1. We can see what things you are working on.
 2. We can see you are actively working (which is often difficult in a virtual company).